 A few weeks later at the 12 Hours of Reims, with Moss and Walker driving, OKV 2 did not finish once more.
 At the Tourist Trophy at Dunrod in September the D-Type was fitted with a 2.5-liter engine, no. E 2005-9, and Peter Whitehead and Ken Wharton finished 5th.
 Following the season’s conclusion, XKD 403 underwent use as the factory’s development car for the 1955 Le Mans and played a key role in Jaguar’s success over the next several years.
 OKV 2 was designated as the Workhorse for test driver Norman Dewis, now with a 3.4-liter engine, no. E 2004-9.
-Notes of his test work, as well as later correspondence, are included in the car’s extensive file, including his assertion that “this car is one of the best examples of the works ‘D’ types.”
+Notes of his test work, as well as later correspondence, are noted in the car’s extensive file, including his assertion that “this car is one of the best examples of the works ‘D’ types.”

 For 1955, Coventry undertook some modifications to the D-Type, using longer noses and a revised engine to win Le Mans outright.
 XKD 403 continued as a factory car in several contests, finishing 3rd at Silverstone in May with team driver Tony Rolt at the wheel.
 Dewis drove the car at the Brighton Speed Trials after which it was utilized as the factory’s test car for Le Mans drivers that year.
 At the testing, OKV 2 was driven by illustrious competitors such as Mike Hawthorn, Jimmy Stewart, and Ninian Sanderson, amongst others.